devnull-cz/c-prog-lang/modules/file-API.md

 #source read-file.c

 :wrench: Note that you could read more characters at a time.
-However, keep in mind the 2nd argument is size of the element read, and the 3rd argument is how many elements we read in one call.
+However, keep in mind the 2nd argument is the size of the element read, and the 3rd argument is how many elements we read in one call.
 Remember that using an array name `a` is the same as `&a[0]`.
 For example:

 ```C
 char a[16];